Plato’s Five Regimes: Understanding The Classical Forms of Government as Presented By Plato

 Oligarchy may not have the virtue of an aristocracy or timocracy, but it has a degree of order and virtue within its own sphere of production and luxury.
 As if by an invisible hand, it isn’t actually as bad as it gets by any degree.

-Sure, inequality isn’t much of a virtue, but oligarchical sub-systems work well and certainly oligarchy trumps pure tyranny or anarchy (generally speaking).
+Sure, inequality isn’t much of a virtue, but oligarchical sub-systems work well, and certainly, oligarchy trumps pure tyranny or anarchy (generally speaking).

 The problem is oligarchy descends into democracy via a populist revolution when inequality gets too great.
-AKA what everyone should be concerned about right here, right now, 2017 modern western times (although I’ll note again, this is part metaphor, so we need to be concerned about all the forms and their decent in our current purposefully mixed government; one could easily make a case for democracy becoming tyranny as well and Plato does of course; or for aristocracy becoming timocracy and oligarchy.
+AKA what everyone should be concerned about right here, right now, 2017 modern western times (although I’ll note again, this is part metaphor, so we need to be concerned about all the forms and their descent in our current purposefully mixed government; one could easily make a case for democracy becoming tyranny as well and Plato does of course; or for aristocracy becoming timocracy and oligarchy.
 Don’t try to think too specific, but do generally consider each story of each form as a metaphor as it applies to each form of government, as that applies to mixed governments, and as that applies to the general human condition.
-After-all, that is literally the point of Plato’s book).
+After all, that is literally the point of Plato’s book).

-TIP: When Solon created the first western liberal democracy, the first modern democratic trading republic, of note (Athens) he did so by overthrowing the oligarchs peaceful.
+TIP: When Solon created the first western liberal democracy, the first modern democratic trading republic, of note (Athens) he did so by overthrowing the oligarchs peacefully.
 He removed all credits and debts.
 Plato probably didn’t see the Poet-King Solon through the best light, but here we should note that perhaps what Plato is really saying for his time is that he felt Athens had gone from pre-Solonic Oligarchy to his modern Athenian Democracy by lottery?
 Maybe he was predicting the rise of Alexander the Great and Fall of Athens to Rome?
 See the Athenian Constitution and the story of Athens.

 Democracy (and Anarchy)